Should I Book This Flight Now or Wait? (Decision Framework)

 Should I book one-way or round-trip?

 For domestic US flights, one-way pricing is standard — a round trip is simply two one-ways.
-For international flights, round-trips are often significantly cheaper than two one-ways (sometimes 30-50% less).
+For international flights, round-trips are often significantly cheaper than two one-ways (sometimes significant less).
 Always compare both options for international routes.

 What if I can be flexible on dates?

 Date flexibility is your most powerful tool.
-Shifting departure by 1-3 days can save 20-40%.
+Shifting departure by 1-3 days can save significant.
 Use Google Flights' date grid or flexible date search to find the cheapest days.
 Mid-week departures (Tuesday-Wednesday) are consistently cheaper than Friday-Sunday.

 How long should I monitor prices before booking?